1973 Porsche 911 T Coupe

 |Tires:||Pirelli P6000 185/70/15|

-This 911T is full of potential, and is sure to make a great choice for the eager Porsche restorer or collector looking to have their restoration done their way.
-Receipts of the previous service work accompany the car.
+This 911T is sure to make a great choice for the eager Porsche collector looking for a restored example worthy of a drive along their favorite route, showing at events, or simply as a prudent Blue Chip investment.
+Receipts of the previous service work, as well as a DVD of the restoration work performed by Classic Showcase accompany the car.

 Building on the success of the 2.2-liter engine, Porsche bumped the 911's six to 2.3 liters (actually 2,341 cubic centimeters, which Porsche badged as a "2.4") for 1972 by bumping the stroke up to 70.4 millimeters from 66 millimeters while keeping the bore at 84 millimeters.
 This pushed output of the 911T engine (now with Bosch fuel injection) to 157 horsepower, the 911E to 185 horsepower and the 911S to a potent 210 horsepower.
 The new power led Porsche to install a new, stronger five-speed transaxle and a new, more robust version of the still ludicrous Sportomatic.
 Except for a small chin spoiler on the 911S (offered as an option on the other two models) and the "2.4" badge on the deck lid's air intake, the '72 911s were visually almost indistinguishable from the '71s.
 Porsche applied the name "Carrera" to the 911 for the first time during the 1973 model year.
 The RS Carrera was a homologation special for racing and as such featured more radically flared fenders, larger (185/70VR15 front and 215/60VR15 rear) tires on appropriate wheels, a big 2.7-liter version of the 911 engine (achieved by blowing the bore up to 90 millimeters) making 200 "net" (more conservative than "gross") horsepower and, of course, the classic ducktail rear spoiler.
 Not surprisingly, this lightweight car was too good to sell in the United States, but 1,800 were built for the rest of the world.
 Meanwhile, over here, the '73 911s had their "2.4" engines also rerated using net figures to 135 horsepower for the 911T, 159 horsepower for the 911E and 181 horsepower for the 911S.
 Otherwise, if you could perceive a difference between them and the '72s, you were a Porsche fanatic of the highest order.
 Midway through the year, Bosch electronic fuel injection replaced the mechanical unit on the 911T and that engine was rated down a single pony to 134 horsepower, but drivability soared.